-Endoscopy is crucial for the effective management of diverse digestive problems such as gastroesophageal reflux disease, peptic ulcer disease, inflammatory bowel disease and the detection, and in some cases, the prevention of gastrointestinal cancers.
-With 1.6 million endoscopic procedures performed annually in Canada it is essential that patients receive the highest quality care.
-High quality endoscopy requires well-trained healthcare professionals working in an appropriate environment with proper equipment to deliver care that is responsive to patients' needs.
+Endoscopy is crucial for the effective management of diverse digestive problems, including gastroesophageal reflux disease, peptic ulcer disease and inflammatory bowel disease, as well as the detection, and in some cases, prevention of gastrointestinal (GI) cancers.
+With over 6 million endoscopic procedures performed annually in Canada1 it is essential that patients receive the highest quality care.
+High-quality endoscopy requires well-trained healthcare professionals working in an appropriate environment with proper equipment to deliver high-quality care that is responsive to patients' needs.

 How to Register for the Program